-Dr. Keith Cruise is an Associate Professor and Co-Director of the Clinical-Forensic Specialization in the Department of Psychology at Fordham University.
-He holds a PhD in clinical psychology from the University of North Texas and a Masters of Legal Studies degree from the University of Nebraska.
+Dr. Keith Cruise is an Associate Professor in the Department of Psychology and Adjunct Professor of Law at Fordham University.
 Dr. Cruise conducts research on the clinical-forensic assessment of youth within the juvenile justice system.
-Various research projects have included development and validation of specialized risk assessment protocols, investigating the utility of mental health screening instruments with justice-involved youth, and impact of trauma on delinquent behavior.
-Dr. Cruise’s clinical-forensic practice has involved providing direct care assessment and treatment services with justice-involved youth conducting post-disposition assessments of risk and treatment amenability, providing expert testimony to juvenile courts, and developing treatment protocols for this population.
-Dr. Cruise also has over 14 years of experience providing consultation and training services to local and state juvenile justice agencies.
-Recent work has involved collaborating on the development of the Short-Term Assessment of Risk and Treatability: Adolescent Version (START:AV) and evaluating complex trauma exposure and associated treatment and management needs in justice-involved youth.
-Dr. Cruise is co-investigator on a grant from the National Institute of Justice to examine the effectiveness of enhanced mental health screening for poly-victimization in justice-involved youth and is a funded core faculty member of the Center for Trauma Recovery and Juvenile Justice, a technical assistance center that is part of the National Child Traumatic Stress Network (NCTSN).
-Dr. Cruise is a member of the American Psychological Association, American Psychology-Law Society, the International Association of Forensic Mental Health Services, and International Society for Traumatic Stress Studies.
+Various research projects have focused on developing and validating specialized risk assessment protocols, investigating the utility of mental health screening instruments with justice-involved youth, and understanding the connection between trauma exposure, trauma reactions, and delinquent behavior.
+Dr. Cruise also conducts forensic evaluations of justice-involved youth including post-disposition assessments of risk and treatment amenability, providing expert testimony to juvenile courts, and providing technical assistance and consultation to local and state juvenile justice systems.
+Dr. Cruise is a Co-Principal Investigator on a grant from the Office of Juvenile Justice and Delinquency Prevention investigating the impact of trauma screening on service delivery and legal outcomes for justice-involved youth, and is a Co-Director of the Center for Trauma Recovery and Juvenile Justice (CTRJJ), a technical assistance center that is part of the National Child Traumatic Stress Network (NCTSN).